-In an excellent (March 24th 2014) interview for Footblogball, Dr. Martin Toms also addresses the issue of early specialization, talking about its negative influence.
+In an excellent (2014) interview for Footblogball, Dr. Martin Toms also addresses the issue of early specialization, talking about its negative influence.
 I quote here his remarks: "The whole issue of specialisation is inherently fraught with problems – when you are in a system that requires specialisation in order for you to ‘fit’, then no wonder people say look at xxxxx – they specialised early.
 What they forget are the number of kids who were forced out of the system because they did other things or chose to opt for another sport.
 The problem with that?
 Obviously, we miss people who could become top class because we ensure there is exclusion criteria applied to them.
 We need to remember that talent is not achieved until peak ability is attained – and that doesn’t happen until we stop growing, psychological maturity is reached and we have stable support systems.
 Roughly at the ages of 16-18, so if you were a small child, a late developer or only took up the game later – since you were not in the system at a young age, you will never get in".

 The argument propounded in this answer is simple and clear.
 Firstly, football is a sport involving late specialization.
-Neither you nor your child needs to adapt to what this inefficient system expects.
+Neither you, nor your child, needs to adapt to what this inefficient system expects.
 Children should simply play and take an active part in many sports.
 Secondly, youngsters have time for their potential to develop comprehensively and according to their principles and their own level of learning.
-Thirdly, there are many professional footballers who had nothing to do either with scouts at the age of 6 or early specialization.
+Thirdly, there are many professional footballers, who had nothing to do either with scouts at the age of six or early specialization.
 Erling Halland played golf, volleyball and athletics.
 Robert Lewandowski played basketball, volleyball and also practiced athletics.
 Those two examples alone show that the road to professional football doesn’t involve (only and exclusively) early specialization.

-The example of those two excellent strikers also testifies to the fact that one can become one of the best in the world!
-Both are today excellent athletes (both practiced athletics at a young age), excelling in moving about in tight spaces, under very high pressure from rivals and in terms of timing (basketball, volleyball).
+The example of those two excellent strikers also testifies to the fact that one can become one of the best in the world.
+Today, both are excellent athletes, excelling in moving about in tight spaces, under very high pressure from rivals and in terms of timing (basketball, volleyball).
 Other sports helped them build the foundations and develop the versatility needed today in professional level football.
 Another example is the ability to adapt to conditions, the type of training, the environment, etc. Adaptation is a very important trait that develops the potential of children and adolescents.
 It prepares them for playing professionally.